PyPSA/PyPSA/doc/installation.rst

     conda install -c conda-forge coincbc

 .. note::
-    Commercial solvers such as Gurobi and CPLEX currently significantly outperform open-source solvers for large-scale problems.
+    Commercial solvers such as Gurobi, CPLEX, and Xpress currently significantly outperform open-source solvers for large-scale problems.
     It might be the case that you can only retrieve solutions by using a commercial solver.